Reconstruction of the swampland conjectures with DESI DR1 BAO data: Abstract

 \section{Abstract}

-A key result of the string phenomenology framework is the two swampland conjectures (SCs), namely that the values of the scalar field excursion and gradient of the potential have to be $\mathcal{O}(1)$ in Planck units.
-Using the first data release from the Dark Energy Spectroscopic Instrument (DESI) survey and model-independent reconstructions of the SCs at late times, via a particular machine learning approach known as the genetic algorithms (GA), we find that the reconstructions of the SCs are, in fact, in agreement with their theoretical values of $\mathcal{O}(1)$.
-Specifically, the reconstruction of the second SC is in fact several sigmas away from zero, thus indicating a very steep potential in contrast to recent model-specific analyses, assuming exponential potentials.
-Our approach is based solely on model-independent reconstructions of cosmological observables, such as the angular diameter distance and the Hubble expansion history, thus it is readily applicable to the forthcoming data from Stage IV surveys and will help settle in the near future the issue on the observational falsification, or not, of the two conjectures.
+The swampland conjectures (SCs) propose constraints on effective field theories that can arise from a consistent theory of quantum gravity.
+Two prominent SCs suggest that the scalar field excursion and the gradient of the potential should be at most $\mathcal{O}(1)$ in Planck units.
+Using the first data release from the Dark Energy Spectroscopic Instrument (DESI) survey and model-independent reconstructions of the SC-related quantities at late times, via a machine learning approach known as genetic algorithms, we evaluate the consistency of these reconstructions with the SC expectations.
+Our results indicate that the reconstructed second SC is several sigmas away from zero, suggesting a steep potential, in contrast to recent model-specific analyses assuming exponential potentials.
+The novelty of our approach lies in using solely model-independent reconstructions of cosmological observables from DESI, such as the angular diameter distance and the Hubble expansion history.
+This makes our method readily applicable to forthcoming data from stage IV surveys, providing a framework for further assessing consistency with SCs.

-\textit{Introduction:} Over the past two decades, observations using type Ia supernovae (SnIa), cosmic microwave background (CMB) anisotropies, and large-scale structure (LSS) data have suggested the existence of a repulsive force acting on cosmological (large) scales, causing the Universe to undergo a phase of accelerated expansion at late times.
+\textit{Introduction:} Over the past two decades, observations using type Ia supernovae (SnIa), cosmic microwave background (CMB) anisotropies, and large-scale structure data have suggested the existence of a repulsive force acting on cosmological (large) scales, causing the Universe to undergo a phase of accelerated expansion at late times.
 Within the framework of general relativity (GR), this behavior implies the presence of a form of matter with a negative equation of state parameter $w$, known as dark energy (DE).

 Currently, the most plausible phenomenological explanation for this accelerated expansion, based on available data \cite{Aghanim:2018eyx}, is the cosmological constant $\Lambda$, which acts as a uniform vacuum energy pervading all space and cold dark matter (CDM) model, collectively known as the $\Lambda$CDM model.
 Despite its success with observations, $\Lambda$CDM also faces some challenges, see Refs.~\cite{Perivolaropoulos:2021jda, Efstathiou:2024dvn} for recent reviews, but also some theoretical problems \cite{Martin:2012bt}.